Our GW benefit partners want to support you and your family during the pandemic.

 Optum via UHC (PDF) is also offering a free emotional support help line for all people impacted.
 This help line will provide those affected access to specially trained mental health specialists.
 The company’s public toll-free help line number, 866-342-6892, will be open 24 hours a day, seven days a week for as long as necessary.
 Callers may also receive referrals to community resources to help them with specific concerns, including financial and legal matters.

-- Use the Search function on Castlight's website to find local COVID-19 testing sites.
+- Use the Search function on Castlight's website to find local COVID-19 testing sites and available vaccines.

 - Users will be shown helpful coronavirus tips, including highlighting appropriate providers.

 - Users can navigate to a Coronavirus Test Location Finder via the top banner on the Castlight app or on Castlight's website.
 The search will help you find the closest Coronavirus testing site to your home.
 The list is compiled of 1000+ testing sites in the U.S.

 As we return to campus, we acknowledge and appreciate the various emotions many of us are carrying, and appreciate the ways in which our community is extending care to one another right now.

 Take a moment to review the emotional well-being resources (PDF) for benefits-eligible employees and their eligible dependents.